Trump's impeachment in Ukraine obscures war, risks GOP response - ExBulletin

 Trump’s impeachment in Ukraine obscures war, risks GOP response

-When former President Trump was impeached in late 2019 after pressuring the Ukrainian leader for a favor, while withholding $400 million in military aid to help confront even the most staunch Russian-backed separatists Republican Party defense hawks were virtually united on Trump’s side.
+WASHINGTON When President Donald Trump was impeached in late 2019 after pressuring the Ukrainian leader for a favor, while withholding $400 million in military aid to help confront even staunch Russian-backed separatists Republican Party defense hawks were virtually united on Trump’s side.

 Maybe there’s a recognition on both the Republican side and the Democratic side that this security aid is very important, former ambassador to Ukraine Bill Taylor said in a recent interview with The Associated Press. .